Moderna

 Designing drugs on a computer.

-Moderna is a biotech company developing medicine based on messenger RNA (mRNA).
+Moderna is a biotech company developing treatments using messenger RNA (mRNA).

 Why do we own it?

-mRNA has transformational potential by pioneering a new class of medicines that leverage the body’s natural protein production apparatus in order to treat diseases.
+mRNA has transformational potential by pioneering a new class of medicines that leverage the body’s natural protein production apparatus to treat diseases.

-Moderna has sought to lay the foundations to scale drug development – this ambition sets it apart from other biotech companies.
+Moderna has laid the foundations to scale drug development, an ambition that sets it apart from other biotech companies.

 The company has a diverse pipeline looking for cures for the four ‘big killers’ – cardiovascular disease, cancer, infectious diseases and autoimmune diseases.